Pieter Muller

-Pieter Gysbert Muller (born 5 May 1969) is a former international South Africa rugby union player.
+Pieter Gysbert Muller (born 5 May 1969) is a South Africa former international rugby union player.
 A centre, he was known for his strength and direct running.

 Rugby union career

 As a schoolboy, Muller represented Free State at the Craven Week tournaments in 1987 and 1988 and on both occasions were selected for the SA Schools team.
 He made his provincial debut for Free State in 1990, after spending some time playing club rugby in Ireland for Greystones R.F.C.
 In 1992, Muller joined Natal and was a member of the Currie Cup winning team in 1992.
 He suffered a serious neck injury early in 1995 that required time away from rugby, after which he tried rugby league and spent time in France playing for Toulouse.
 In 1997, Muller returned to the Sharks and in 2000 he joined Cardiff Blues in Wales.

 His first test match for the Springboks was in 1992 against the All Blacks at Ellis Park in Johannesburg and he scored a try on debut.
 Muller played 33 test matches for the Springboks and was a member of the 1999 World Cup squad.
 His last test match for South Africa was the third place playoff at the 1999 World Cup against New Zealand at the Millennium Stadium in Cardiff.
 Muller also played in 19 tour matches for the Springboks and scored 7 tries.